UPDATE: December 18, 2017

 The International Dyslexia Association’s Educator Training Committee is working to refine the Knowledge and Practice Standards (KPS) to bring greater specificity to how knowledge of the standards could be assessed in the context of coursework and to identify the specific instructional practices and routines expected of candidates seeking select certifications.

-The public is invited to review the refined KPS and comment through December 8, 2017.
+The public was invited to review the refined KPS and comment through December 8, 2017.
+A summary of those comments will be made available to the public over the next few weeks once recommendations can be incorporated into the document.

 Once finalized, these standards will be wrapped in introductory language and research citations, and will be used to inform the certification and accreditation models of IDA’s affiliate organization, the Center for Effective Reading Instruction (CERI).